Renting University Facilities

 2. Scheduled student activities for all enrolled students and student organizations.

-3. Scheduled departmental sponsored activities to which students and the general public are invited.
+3. Scheduled departmental-sponsored activities to which students and the general public are invited.

 4. Scheduled employee activities sponsored by University departments.